"I got the worst phone call from school today," a mama posted in a Facebook forum.

 High copper has been associated in many studies with increased irritability which can translate to aggression.
 The proposed mechanism here is that when copper is high we tend to get a build up of dopamine which is what leads to the behaviour issues.
 Copper excess can also sometimes explain why some kids get aggressive and aggitated when they're put on stimulants while others don't; those who do poorly might have a pre-existing copper overload and the increased dopamine from the stimulants adds too much excess dopamine.
 Another proposed mechanism for the copper-mood connection is that in the presence of high copper we have trouble synthesizing dopamine and serotonin, in part because when copper is high zinc is low.

 There are other potential contributors to aggression.
 You can explore these with your doctor, naturopath or nutritionist.
 Look at...

 It can be tricky to tease out the root cause of your child's aggression but hopefully now you have some ideas for where to start digging.

-When we start understanding our child's aggression as a response to something, and we look deep into the biological factors like these, we can start down the road of helping them truly feel and function better.
+Cognitive Behavioural Therapy techniques can be a big help, but when we include an understanding that our child's aggression might be a response to something biological, and we look deep into factors like these, we can start down the road of helping them truly feel and function better.

 Have you figured out the roots of your child's aggression?
 Let us know below, because more and more parents are struggling with this and your experience can help them figure out where to look next.